Loading...

 init=/bin/sh

-Appending init=/bin/sh changes the init process for this boot so the system drops directly into a minimal shell.
-This is a controlled recovery mode used to regain access when authentication is blocked.
+Appending init=/bin/sh replaces the init process for this boot and drops you into a minimal shell.
+This is a controlled recovery mode when authentication is blocked.

 Step 3 : Boot the modified entry.